Segunda Mano

 Segunda Mano (lit.
 'Second Hand') is a 2011 Filipino supernatural horror film directed by Joyce Bernal, and starring Kris Aquino, Dingdong Dantes, and Angelica Panganiban.
 The film was produced and released by Star Cinema with the co-production of AgostoDos Pictures, and MJM Productions.
 It is also an official entry to the 2011 Metro Manila Film Festival.

+The film was nominated for 16 FAMAS Awards, including Best Picture, Best Director, Best Actor for Dantes and Best Actress for Aquino, and won one award: Best Supporting Actress for Panganiban.